For online companies, few things are more important than the user onboarding process.

 Which Tools Should You Use to Complete a User Profile?

-Whether it’s for your own KYC procedure or to reduce applications that use fraudulent data, you’ll need to enrich data about users as much as possible.
+Whether it’s for your own KYC verification or to reduce applications that use fraudulent data, you’ll need to enrich data about users as much as possible.

 At SEON, we have a series of tools designed for the job.
 These include our IP analysis module, for anything related to the connection type; our device fingerprinting solution, which looks at a configuration of software and hardware (device and browser, for instance); our email and phone analysis data enrichment modules, which can aggregate data from open source databases to gain a 360° view of customers.